Designer and Scenic Artist

 - Advising on the design of sets and props for productions in other College venues including but not limited to Independent plays and curricular drama productions;

-- Supervising the work of the Junior Designer and Scenic Artist on a day-to-day basis, and overseeing their design work on the productions where they act as the lead Designer;
+- Alongside the Head of Wardrobe/Costume Designer, supervising the work of the Assistant Designer on a day-to-day basis, and overseeing their design work on the productions where they act as the lead Designer;

 - Motivating, guiding and working with students on painting techniques and the stage management of shows;